bskutivan/budget-tracker-pwa/README.md

   Download the project or clone from git, navigate to the root of the directory, and install necessay dependencies (npm i).

   ## Usage
-  Please feel free to use.
+  Please feel free to use any or all of this project.

   ## License
   This project is licensed under the MIT license.